refinery/refinerycms/doc/guides/5 - Using Refinery as an Engine/1 - With an existing Rails app.md

     required initializers from Refinery
 -   copies all Refinery migrations to your apps migration folder and runs these migrations, and adds the seed data to your database
--   injects Refinery’s mounting line into your *config/routes.rb* file
+-   injects Refinery's mounting line into your *config/routes.rb* file
 -   inserts *require refinery/formatting* and *require refinery/theme*
     lines in your apps application.css file

 After this, you should be all set.
-Don’t forget to revisit the initializers in *config/initializers/refinery/* to customize your experience.
+Don't forget to revisit the initializers in *config/initializers/refinery/* to customize your experience.